AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Results and Discussion

 \subsection{Quantitative Results}

 The quantitative results are obtained by using beam sizes of 6 and 3 for COCO-AC and Flickr30K-AC, respectively.
-The \autoref{tab:coco-ac} and \autoref{tab:f30K-ac} compare the performance of the proposed AC-Lite model with the existing Assamese image captioning model and baseline models.
-The AC-Lite model trained with cross-entropy loss (AC-Lite + XE) achieves respective BLEU-1, BLEU-4, and CIDEr scores of 63.6, 24.1, and 72 on COCO-AC, and 54.9, 16.6, and 40.0 on Flickr30K-AC, with only 1097.57 MFLOPs and 25.65M parameters.
-Compared to Baseline-5 and Baseline-6, the performance of the AC-Lite model is slightly lower.
-However, the computation requirement is 110$\times$ lower than state-of-art Assamese captioning models.
-Moreover, when the proposed model is trained with reinforcement learning (AC-Lite + RL), it outperforms all other models, achieving 68.3 BLEU-1, 26 BLEU-4, and 82.3 CIDEr on COCO-AC.
+The \autoref{tab:coco-ac} and \autoref{tab:f30K-ac} compare the performance of the proposed AC-Lite model with baseline models.
+Note that the computation-complexity and number of parameters are different for the same model in \autoref{tab:coco-ac} and \autoref{tab:f30K-ac} because of the different vocabulary sizes for COCO-AC and Flickr30K-AC.

+As illustrated in \autoref{tab:coco-ac}, the AC-Lite model trained with cross-entropy loss (AC-Lite + XE) achieves respective BLEU-1, BLEU-4, and CIDEr scores of 63.6, 24.1, and 72 on COCO-AC with only 2.45 GFLOPs and 22.87M parameters.
+For Flickr30K-AC, the AC-Lite model achieves 54.9 BLEU-1, 16.6 BLEU-4, and 40.0 CIDEr score with only 2.41 GFLOPs and 18.38M parameters.
+Compared to specifically designed Assamese image captioning models Baseline-8 and Baseline-9, the performance of the AC-Lite model is slightly lower.
+However, the computation requirement is approximately 48$\times$ lower than these Assamese captioning models.
+Moreover, when the proposed AC-Lite is trained with reinforcement learning (AC-Lite + RL) achieving 68.3 BLEU-1, 26 BLEU-4, and 82.3 CIDEr on COCO-AC.
 In the case of Flickr30K-AC, the model trained with reinforcement learning (AC-Lite + RL) gives competitive results achieving 58.5 BLEU-1, 18.4 BLEU-4, and 46.1 CIDEr.
-This impressive performance with less computation indicates that the AC-Lite model is suitable for deployment in resource-constrained environments.
+This highlights that AC-Lite achieves a favorable trade-off between performance and efficiency, making it suitable for deployment in resource-constrained applications.